Nikon D810 versus Nikon D750

 - More affordable: Was introduced into a lower priced category (30 percent cheaper at launch).

-If the count of individual advantages (bullet points above) is taken as a guide, the D750 emerges as the winner of the match-up (5 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D750 emerges as the winner of the match-up (6 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D810 and the D750 in practical situations.
-At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the D810 or the D750 handle or perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is where reviews by experts come in.
+The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Nikon D810 (⇒ rgt)||-||86/100 Gold||5/5||4.5/5||4.5/5||2014||3,299||discont.||check|